Index Number in Statistics

 • Many economic plans and Government policies depend on index numbers, for example, to control rising prices of government imports from other countries or give subsidies (financial support) to the manufacturer.

-• The Price index number is used to know the purchasing ability of money at different periods and places.
+• The Price index number is used to know the purchasing power of money at different periods and places.

-• Consumer price index numbers are used to know people’s standards of living and the goods and services used by them.
+• Consumer price index number(s) is/are used to determine people’s standards of living and the goods and services used by they use.

 • Index numbers are used to forecast future economic trends